 That is, you can always use an app to repost content from others as a “feat.” guest post and help both accounts grow.

 Repost for Instagram is the app I use, but you can find many others in the Play Store/App Store.
 These apps can download posts, stories, and reels.
-The main downside I have found is that you can only select and repost only one image from that post when a carousel.
+The main downside I have found is that you can only select and repost one image from a carousel post.

 3. Later or Facebook Business Suite

 Later is an excellent tool for post-scheduling that offers so much more in the pro version.
 The free version provides you a single social set for one user and 30 posts per social media profile per month.
 The greatest thing about it and some other schedulers are that it provides a preview of your grid, useful for those who use creative patterns.

 However, Facebook has launched Facebook Business Suite, which is also free, allows post scheduling, and provides insights and analytics for your posts.
 It helps you keep track of your post's reach, likes and reactions, comments, and shares.

 Both Later and Facebook Business Suite require an Instagram business account.
 In my opinion, you should go with Facebook Business Suite, for starters, as it has no post limit.
 And you can connect as many Instagram accounts and Facebook pages as you want.